WolfBoi008/PewDiePie-Legend-of-the-BroFist/README.md

   - This means General Barrel is at 10 (and Vehicle Key), Generoll Barrel is at 20 (and Ice Key), and Falcon Lover is at 30 (and Africa Key).

 ## Goal
 - Defeat King Barrel in the final level, "Final Showdown".
-You must obtain 40 patches to battle him.
+You must obtain 40 patches (and the Moon Key) to battle him.

 ## Items
 - Characters